omgmajk/CardGame/README.md

 # Welcome to war!

-A simple implementation of the card game War with slight adjustments...
+A simple implementation of the card game War in C# with slight adjustments...

+**Needs .NET 5.0 to compile**

 **Rules**
 1. Players each get 26 cards from a shuffled deck.